dyfanmo/tone_regonition/README.md

 # Prerequisites

 ## 1) Hardware
-* All experiments in paper were conducted with single 2060 SUPER GPU (8GB).
+* All experiments in paper were conducted with single RTX 2060 SUPER GPU (8GB).

 ## 2) Software
 * Ubuntu 20.04